ranjanistic/knotters/README.md

 - Try to publish the server sided changes before client side ones for better update delivery.

 - Try to group changes in [`./static`](static) directory under single commit to avoid instantaneous multiple client side updates.

+- Some tests fail arbitrarily on CI as well as locally too.
+Please see [#114](https://github.com/knottersbot/knotters/issues/114) for more details.
+Meanwhile, you can check the status of your deployment in this repository's `Actions` tab.
+Only if such condition occurs that tests on your deployment CI are failing arbitrarily, you can try re-running the jobs, but only if failure of those tests have no reason linked to your changes in code.